52 Different Types of Beetles in Arizona

 36. Dark Brown Click Beetle

-It can be identified by its color and by the clicking mechanism on the pronotum (back of the thorax), which produces a noise when disturbed.
+It can be identified by its color and clicking mechanism on the pronotum (back of the thorax), which makes noise when disturbed.
 The dark brown click beetle lives among shrubs and trees and feeds on plant leaves.

 37. Glorious Scarab Beetle

-The Glorious Scarab Beetle, also known as Chrysina gloriosa, is a type of Scarab beetle that can be found throughout Arizona.
-This beetle lives in the Sonoran Desert and can grow to be about 1 1⁄2 inches long and 1⁄4 inches wide.
+The Glorious Scarab Beetle, also known as Chrysina gloriosa, is a type of Scarab beetle found throughout Arizona.
+This beetle lives in the Sonoran Desert and can grow about 1 1⁄2 inches long and 1⁄4 inches wide.

 Additionally, the Glorious Scarab Beetle’s diet consists mainly of various plants such as cacti, mesquite leaves, tree bark, and fruit.